 PSRF and partners are developing hatchery technologies for giant red sea cucumbers that improve production reliability, hatchery efficiencies and fill critical knowledge gaps in the culture of these unique invertebrates.
 Stay tuned as the project proceeds and we share findings about our sea cucumber cultivation!

 In an effort to improving access to cockles for subsistence harvest, PSRF is working with the Suquamish Tribe to explore producing cockle seed at the hatchery.
 Stay tuned as we share what we learning about growing cockles, in this important and innovative project!

 - Culture genetically-diverse native oysters to preserve local populations.

 - Expand the ability to restore native shellfish habitat in the Pacific Northwest.

 - Understand impacts of ocean acidification on shellfish and other marine life.

-- Improve monitoring to better predict changes in seawater chemistry that may affect shellfish hatchery operations
+- Improve monitoring of seawater chemistry that may affect shellfish hatchery operations.

 - Continuous filtered seawater supply

 - Dedicated kelp lab for propagation and research